 - Apply settings and launch crawling.

-As the result of setting crawling rules, Netpeak Spider will show you only pages answering your requirements.
+As a result of setting crawling rules, Netpeak Spider will show you only pages answering your requirements.

-In the last right column of the main results table (by default, it’s called XPath but we’ve named it ‘Price’) you will find custom search results.
+In the last right column of the main results table, you'll find scraping results.
 It will show you the number of all entries of the expression in every URL (1 product = 1 entry).
-You can find results of the custom search in the right panel of the main window, on a ‘Search’ tab.
+You can find scraping results in the right panel of the main window, on a ‘Scraping’ tab.

-To get a table summary that contains only URLs and price information you need, perform the following operations:
+To get a table summary that contains only URLs and price information:

 - Filter obtained data if necessary.